23/DeveloperDocumentation/action-get.md

       <tt>photo_id</tt>
     </td>
     <td>
-      The ID of the video to fetch CTA for.
+      The ID of the video to fetch call-to-action for.
     </td>
   </tr>